What is Goodwill?

-Business supported by the government enjoys an unfair advantage over their peers.
+The business supported by the government enjoys an unfair advantage over its peers.
 Thus, such businesses are able to reflect profits sooner than their competition.
 Also, the rate of profit earned outperforms the industry average.
 Additionally, the public at large finds it much easier to invest in government-backed companies since it signifies a “safe bet” for them.
 All these factors combined work to the company’s advantage and enable it to generate an intangible value we call goodwill.
 The government may extend support in the form of tax subsidies/holidays, manufacturing incentives, fixing a floor price for produce, entering into long-term purchase contracts, etc.